fzakaria/fzakaria.com/_posts/2026-07-30-nix-finally-has-a-source-bootstrapped-openjdk.md

 Ever since I learned about the [stage0](https://savannah.nongnu.org/projects/stage0/) bootstrap chain and how Guix [announced full-source](https://guix.gnu.org/en/blog/2023/the-full-source-bootstrap-building-from-source-all-the-way-down/) bootstrap **for all packages** in 2023, I was in awe.
 They provided a package graph of more than 22,000 nodes rooted in a 357-byte program, including the JDK.[^1]

-GuixPkgs can now build OpenJDK 25 🎉
+GuixPkgs can now build OpenJDK 25, which means Nix now has access to a source-bootstrap build of OpenJDK 🎉

 ```console
 $ nix build .#openjdk \